-You can enter either a hostname or an IPv4 or IPv6 address.
+You can enter either a hostname or an IPv4 address.
 If you enter the hostname, this command shows the IP address that corresponds to the hostname and if you enter an IP address, this command shows the hostname for the IP address.
 DNS supports IPv4 addresses with no difference in functionality or configuration in this procedure.

 - 1. In the navigation tree, open the following folders: Configuration > Edit > Diagnostics.

 - 2. Click DNS.

 - 3. Click the DNS Host tab.

-- 4. In the HostData text box, enter the DNS host name, IPv4 or the IPv6 address.
+- 4. In the HostData text box, enter the DNS host name, IPv4 address.

 - 5. Click Query.